biolab/orange3-recommendation/api.md

             The regularization parameter.

         verbose: boolean, optional (default = False)
-            Prits information about the process.
+            Prints information about the process.
 ```

+Functions...

 **BRISMFModel**